AxonIQ/axon-server-se/axonserver-jdbc-storage/README.md

 _Experimental_

 Stores events in a relational database.
-Currently tested with H2, MySQL and Oracle.
+Currently tested with H2, MySQL, PostgreSQL and Oracle.

 ## Set up